 Website copy length isn’t just an SEO concern.
 Your buyer persona directly impacts how long your content should be.

-If your persona is an engineer or a super-busy exec who jumps on and off Google quickly to find answers, consider writing shorter content.
+Consider writing shorter content if your persona is an engineer or a super-busy exec who jumps on and off Google quickly to find answers.
 If your persona enjoys sitting down and reading more in-depth materials (highly technical blog posts, whitepapers, etc.), write longer content.

 As for individual paragraphs and sentences, keep ‘em short.
 Some nice rules of thumb:

-When your sentences and paragraphs get to the point, it's easier to keep readers on the page longer -- and visiting other pages on your site.
+When your sentences and paragraphs get to the point, keeping readers on the page longer and visiting other pages on your site is more effortless.

 There’s no magic number for how many words you should write.
 Write enough copy to solve the reader’s problem or curiosity and gently hint at the next steps they should take on their buyer’s journey.

-Writing with strong (but not foul) language can turn a boring niche topic into something worth sticking around for.
+Writing with strong (but not foul) language can transform a boring niche topic into something worth reading about.

 Using active voice is one way to write with power.
 Check out these two examples: